-The State of North Carolina appropriates scholarship funds each year to assist residents of the state.
-This scholarship is based on the student's estimated family contribution (EFC).
-A recipient must enroll in the institution as a full-time student by October 1 for the fall semester or the tenth day of classes in the spring semester.
+The State of North Carolina makes scholarship funds available each year to assist residents of the state.
+This scholarship is based on the student's EFC.
+A recipient must enroll in the institution as a full-time student by October 1 for the Fall Semester or the 10th day of classes in the Spring Semester.